for version 4.0.1

 If you specify a path that starts with a forward slash character, this denotes an absolute path from the server's root directory.
 A path that does not begin with a forward slash character denotes a relative path from the default directory.
-The default directory depends on the FTP server - generally each user has a folder on the server which is used as the default directory and set automatically by the server when that user logs in.
+The default directory depends on the server - generally each user has a folder on the server which is used as the default directory and set automatically by the server when that user logs in.

 For example, consider the following directory layout:

 If you were to log in as user1, the server will most likely set the initial directory as /pub/user1/.
 In this case, to have images uploaded to the user1 directory, you could either leave the path field empty, or you could specify "/pub/user1/" to be explicit.
 To have images uploaded to the "images" folder within the "user1" folder, you could specify either "/pub/user1/images/" or simply "images" for the path (in all cases it doesn't matter whether you put a forward slash at the end of the path or not).
 Generally, you should let the server decide the default directory and use a relative path, unless you have a specific reason to use an absolute path.